Physical Therapy is As Beneficial As Knee Surgery for A Torn Meniscus; Study Finds

 Keep in mind, cold laser therapy should always be administered by a health care provider.
 So find a health care professional in your area who is proficient in cold laser therapy, and who specializes in the treatment of knee pain.

 About Dr. Alexandra K. Schnee, DC -Dr. Schnee is a cold laser therapy doctor for the non surgical treatment of knee pain.
 Dr. Schnee’s Cold Laser Knee Program has been providing non-invasive pain relief to Dallas- Fort Worth residents since 2001.
-For more information about Dr. Schnee and her program please visit the link above or call the DFW Spine & Joint Center at 214-596-1051.
+For more information about Dr. Schnee and her program please visit the link above or call the Atlas Medical Center at 214-596-1051.

 Knee Doctor in Dallas Sheds Light on Cold Laser Therapy for Knee Pain